Baahubali: The Beginning (soundtrack)

-Baahubali: The Beginning is the soundtrack of the 2014 Indian Telugu-Tamil bilingual film of the same name.
-The soundtrack album was composed by M. M. Keeravani.
+Baahubali: The Beginning is the soundtrack of the 2015 Indian Telugu-Tamil bilingual film of the same name.
+The soundtrack album was composed by M. M. Keeravani and was released in 2014.

 Production

 Rajamouli's cousin and his norm composer M. M. Keeravani composed the music for this film.
 After the break taken by the film's team after completion of war schedule on 5 February 2014, an official statement from the film's team stated that Keeravani is recording two songs from the film right now.
 Madhan Karky was selected as the lyricist for the Tamil version of the soundtrack.
-For the song, "Sivuni Aana" afte the pallavi, the subsquent lyrics are mostly in Sanskrit whereas in the Tamil version "Siva Sivaya Potri" the lines are all in Tamil.
+For the song, "Sivuni Aana" after the pallavi, the subsequent lyrics are mostly in Sanskrit whereas in the Tamil version "Siva Sivaya Potri" the lines are all in Tamil.
 On 2 July 2014, the film's official website published that Keeravani is recording a song at Prasad Studios in Hyderabad which is sung by Deepu.
 On 28 October 2014, Keeravani told Deccan Chronicle that the writers are working on the lyrics of the songs and he would start working on them in a week's time.
 During the film's shoot in Bulgaria, the film's soundtrack was expected to be unveiled in February 2015.
 Lahari Music acquired the audio rights in early May 2015 for an amount of ₹30 million and the audio is accessible from YouTube.
 The team of Baahubali announced that the audio launch of the movie will take place in Sri Venkateswara University grounds, Tirupati on the official page of the movie on Twitter.
 The album also released in Hindi and Malayalam languages.

 The film has eight tracks composed by M. M. Keeravani.
 The music was launched on 31 May 2015.
 Lyrics for the three songs were penned by Inaganti Sundar and Ananta Sriram, Ramajogayya Sastry, K Shiva Shakti Datta and Chaitanya Prasad were written one each while Aditya and Noel Sean wrote the lyrics for the last song.
 The music rights for the Tamil, Telugu and Malayalam versions of the soundtrack were acquired by T-Series, Lahari Music and Manorama Music while Zee Music Company bought the audio rights of the Hindi version of soundtrack.